I’ve been a director at The Search Initiative a while now. We’ve had some crazy results for a whole bunch of clients – all in very different niches.

 - Diversity Links – Any audiophiles know there’s a constant battle between signal-to-noise.
 The same is true for search engine optimization.

 - Outreach Links – We wanted to reach out to big names in the industry to acquire link placements.
-We use a white-hat link strategy and managed to get some incredible links.
+We use a white-hat, organic link strategy and managed to get some incredible links.